-- Responses to all candidates will be forwarded via email on November 20th, 2024. - Denied status notifications will indicate the reason for denial and how to submit an appeal to contest a decision of ineligibility. - If an applicant has been denied, they will be provided one (1) appeal attempt for the current application process. - Applicants who believe that they have met the eligibility requirements as stated may appeal decisions of ineligibility once only.
+- Responses to all candidates will be forwarded via email on July 10th, 2025. - Denied status notifications will indicate the reason for denial and how to submit an appeal to contest a decision of ineligibility. - If an applicant has been denied, they will be provided one (1) appeal attempt for the current application process. - Applicants who believe that they have met the eligibility requirements as stated may appeal decisions of ineligibility once only.
 The eligibility requirements themselves cannot be appealed, only the ability to meet the criteria can be appealed. - Appeals submitted requesting reconsideration of applications must indicate the specific findings of ineligibility being contested and provide evidence of meeting those findings.

 - Candidates must provide documentation that supports their claim.
-The eligibility committee will review the appeal and furnish a decision. - Appeal documentation must be submitted to the appeals portion of the application by 11:59 pm Eastern time on December 2nd, 2024. - Responses to appeals will be provided by December 9th, 2024. - The decision regarding appeals is final and cannot be reversed. - If the applicant is still deemed ineligible, they are eligible to register again and submit another examination fee at a later date.

-(C) Contacting the test vendor to schedule a computer-based exam location

-- The test vendor will not schedule an exam location unless you are in possession of an ATT and the test registration #, which is your MDCB number.
+The eligibility committee will review the appeal and furnish a decision. - Appeal documentation must be submitted to the appeals portion of the application by 11:59 pm Eastern time on July 21st, 2025. - Responses to appeals will be provided by July 28th, 2025. - The decision regarding appeals is final and cannot be reversed. - If the applicant is still deemed ineligible, they are eligible to register again and submit another examination fee at a later date. - (B) Contacting the test vendor to schedule a computer-based exam location - The test vendor will not schedule an exam location unless you are in possession of an ATT and the test registration #, which is your MDCB number.
 Instructions on how to schedule an exam location with the test vendor will be included with the ATT. - Once the candidate has completed online scheduling of an exam location with the test vendor, an electronic confirmation will be sent to the candidate containing the candidate's name, address of the test center, the date of the test, and name of the test. - If the candidate is registering by phone using the toll-free number, the candidate must give the test vendor operator his or her email address to receive an electronic confirmation. - The exam will be administered at computer-based test centers throughout the US and Canada.
 The test vendor also has many other international test site locations. - The MDCB does not provide recommendations for hotels near test centers.
 It is the exam candidate's responsibility to make his/her own hotel and travel arrangements for the exam. - If the MDCB has approved a Testing Accommodations Request, the candidate will receive a Notice of Approval from the MDCB along with the Authorization to Test letter.
-Candidates who have had Testing Accommodations Requests approved by the MDCB must call to schedule an exam location.
+Candidates who have had Testing Accommodations Requests approved by the MDCB will be scheduled at a testing center that can provide the requested accommodation.